PeterKellett/project-4/TESTING.md

 #### Product details test
 1. Go to product details of a product.
 2. Verify a user can select quantities and size of a particular product.
+3. Verify a user can submit the form to the shopping bag.

 #### Reviews
 1. Verify the reviews modal on a product with reviews opens and closes.